SilentArrtist/Modbus_PLC/README.md

 Now we have to configure the project for the corresponding PLC.
 Now we will be editing the Django project files, so it will be easier to use some editor.
 If you installed Raspbian with a desktop, then open the file manager with "sudo pcmanfm" and navigate to the project folder.
 My path looks like this: "/share/Django/plc".
 Open the main folder, and in it open the files "views.py" , "models.py" and "forms.py"  through the editor.
 I am using Geany editor.

 </br>
 Let's start with the "models.py" file.
 There you will see 5 values for holding registers.
 If you have more than 5 holding registers when setting up PLC and Modbus, then add them in the same way.
-The result is the following file:</br>
+The result is the next file:</br>
 ![image](https://user-images.githubusercontent.com/104362972/167631447-18bc8acb-94fb-4f85-a269-c8b0a6d37feb.png)</br>

 If you have added additional fields for registersthen you need to migrate the database.
-Use the following commands in the folder where the manage.py file is located:
+Use the next commands in the folder where the manage.py file is located:
 >python manage.py makemigrations</br>
 >python manage.py migrate</br>